Skip to content

 CLIENT_ADDRESS_QUERY= # (e.g. "1600 Pennsylvania Avenue NW, Washington, DC 20500")

-Playlist configuration
+Playlist Configuration

 Playlist URL is set in file var/run/play under variable STUDIO_URL.
 You can change it by editing the file and fill it with either: